eclipse-opendut/opendut/README.md

 ## Developer Setup

-Find out how to [get started here](doc/src/development/getting-started.md).
+Find out how to [get started here](https://opendut.eclipse.dev/book/development/getting-started.html).

 ## Usage
-tbd.
+For using openDuT, find our [user manual here](https://opendut.eclipse.dev/book/user-manual/index.html).

 ## Contribution
 We are delighted that you are interested in making Eclipse openDuT better!
 This project welcomes all contributions: ideas, patches, documentation, bug reports.
 But before contributing, make sure to read the [contribution guideline](CONTRIBUTING.md).

+You can also check out our list of [Good First Issues](https://github.com/eclipse-opendut/opendut/issues/91).

 ## License
 Eclipse openDuT is licensed using the Apache License Version 2.0.